cracker0dks/whiteboard/README.md

 <b>Client (With and without docker):</b> `http://YOURIP:8080?webdav=true&whiteboardid=MYID&username=MYNAME`

 Refresh the site and You will notice an extra save button in the top panel.
+Set your WebDav Parameters, and you are good to go!

+Note: For the most owncloud/nextcloud setups you have to set the Server URL to: https://YourDomain.tl/remote.php/webdav/

 Done!

 ## Things you may want to know
 * Whiteboards are gone if you restart the Server, so keep that in mind (or save your whiteboard)